 Cayes - Belize has more than 400 cayes (pronounced keys), tiny islands situated off the coast in the Caribbean Sea just waiting for you to explore.
 Most notable detours include Ambergris Caye (the top visitor destination) and Caye Caulker, but don’t miss out on South Water Caye and Tobacco Caye.
 Both are part of the South Water Caye Marine Reserve (which is the largest protected marine park in the country) and home to idyllic waters and glorious beaches.

-The Lodge at Chaa Creek (Cayo District) - The original jungle lodge in the Cayo District, Chaa Creek stands out with its meticulous grounds, first-rate service, endless activities list, and commitment to eco-tourism.
-We especially love the palm-thatched cottages featuring Jacuzzis and delightful rainforest vistas.
+The Lodge at Chaa Creek (Cayo District) - Meticulous grounds, first-rate service, an endless activities list, and commitment to eco-tourism make Chaa Creek stand out as a honeymoon-worthy stay in the Cayo District.
+We especially love the palm-thatched cottages, outfitted with Jacuzzis and sweeping rainforest vistas.

 Wild Mangos - This acclaimed restaurant packs in visitors and locals alike thanks to its lovely open-air dining and creative Latin-Fusion cuisine.
 You can’t go wrong for lunch or dinner at this beachfront favorite just north of the Sunbreeze Hotel in San Pedro.

 Elvi’s Kitchen - Located in San Pedro on Ambergris Caye, this is arguably the island’s most popular restaurant.
 Indulge in mouth-watering seafood specialties such as crab claws, lobster, scallops, and shrimp.
 Meanwhile, a Friday night visit will coincide with the Mayan Feast, a chance to sample traditional Mayan dishes.